whily/yalo/README.md

 `run-qemu` is located (the directory of the source code).
 Run the script.

+In current script, QEMU monitor is redirectted to stdio (via argument `-monitor stdio`).
+In addition, `-s` argument makes QEMU listens to port 1234 for GDB, while `-S` argument makes QEMU pauses at the beginning for GDB's `continue` command.
+After start GDB, first type `target remote :1234` to connect to QEMU, then type command `continue` to resume the emulation.

 ### VirtualBox

 In the **Storage** page of the virtual machine settings, right click